nichanank/nichanank-lumen/content/posts/2019-01-05---Bitcoin-scaling-lightning-network-the-future-with-micropayments.md

   - "Blockchain"
   - "Scalability"
   - "Bitcoin"
 description: "The Lightning Network is a network of payment channels that was originally built on top of Bitcoin and has since extended to other blockchains.
 Individuals can open up peer-to-peer payment channels with one another and make many transactions without accruing the costs of on-chain fees whilst reaping the benefits of having a decentralized blockchain as an underlying layer of security.
-In this article we will explore how Lightning works, its use cases, and implications of the ability to do micropayments."
+In this article we will explore how Lightning works, its use cases, and implications of micropayments."
 socialImage: "/media/image-2.jpg"
 ---